NuGet/docs.microsoft.com-nuget/docs/api/registration-base-url-resource.md

 Reason       | Description
 ------------ | -----------
-Legacy       | The package is no longer being maintained CriticalBugs | The package has bugs which make it unsuitable for usage Other        | The package was deprecated due to a reason not on this list
+Legacy       | The package is no longer maintained CriticalBugs | The package has bugs which make it unsuitable for usage Other        | The package was deprecated due to a reason not on this list